Hpollard003/Wanderlust/README.md

 ## Description

-Create Digital Travel Journals to keep track or you adventure and share them with friends.
+Create Digital Travel Journals to keep track of your adventure and share them with friends.

 ## Requirements

 - Ruby 2.6.1
 - NodeJS (v14 or higher), and npm
-- Postgresql
+- PostgreSQL

 See Environment Setup below for instructions on installing these tools if you don't already have them.